ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : a Device that may connect to an Accessory but is not an Owner Device of that Accessory.

 **Owner**:
 : an individual that is in active control of and the primary user of an Owner Device.
-An Owner may be associated with one or more accessories and/or Devices.
+An Owner may be associated with one or more Accessories and/or Devices.

 **Owner Device**:
 : a Device that is associated with the Accessory and can retrieve the Accessory's location by querying the Crowdsourced Network.